-Certificates will be presented to all Lecturers reflecting their level of achievement over the course of the year.
 Outstanding Lecturer Awards will be presented to up to ten Outstanding Subordinate Grange Lecturers, based upon the annual report and participation in the following activities.

-- -Presentation of at least three (3) educational programs at your Grange during the year. - -One (1) entry in any contest sponsored by the Lecturer Department - -Holding two (2) special observances in your Grange...one must be a Grange promotional activity (Grange Month Program/Activity, Fair Display, or Booster Program) - -Attendance at any one (1) Lecturer or Leadership conference at any level.
+- -Presentation of at least three (3) educational programs at your Grange during the year. - -One (1) entry in any contest sponsored by the Lecturer Department - -Holding two (2) special observances in your Grange...one must be a Grange promotional activity (Grange Month Program/Activity, Fair Display, or Booster Program) - -Attendance at any one (1) Lecturer or Leadership conference members and Grange nonmembers.
+Non-members must be sponsored by a Subordinate Grange.
+Receiving compensation of any kind does not prohibit a member from taking part in the contest.